 If you get sick with flu symptoms, in most cases, you should stay home and avoid contact with other people except to get medical care.
 For certain people at high risk of serious flu-related complications (including young children, people 65 and older, pregnant women and people with certain medical conditions), it is best to visit your doctor early in the illness.
 Dr. Minior added, “Early treatment with antiviral medications may benefit high risk people if started within two days after the onset of illness.”

-This year, it’s more important than ever to get your flu shot early.
+Like last year, it’s more important than ever to get your flu shot early.
 Schedule your flu vaccination today with a Banner Urgent Care or Banner Health Clinic.
 If you are feeling sick, get help quickly with options for virtual and in-person visits at bannerhealth.com.